mlcommons/medperf/docs/getting_started/data_owner_demo.md

 medperf benchmark run --benchmark 1 --data_uid 1
 ```

 After running the command, you will receive a summary of the executions.
-In our case, you will see something similar to the following:
+You will see something similar to the following:

 ```text
   model  local result UID    partial result    from cache    error